MLB Team Report - Minnesota Twins - INSIDE PITCH

 MLB Team Report - Minnesota Twins - ROSTER REPORT

 --RHP Ricky Nolasco (strained right elbow) went on the 15-day disabled list retroactive to July 7.
-He threw a bullpen session July 27 and is scheduled to throw three more bullpen sessions before going on a rehab assignment.
-Twins manager Ron Gardenhire said Aug.
-1 that Nolasco would begin his rehab assignment sometime during the week of Aug.
-4-10.
+He threw a bullpen session July 27 and is scheduled to throw three more bullpen sessions and go on a rehabilitation assignment.

 --1B Joe Mauer (right oblique strain) went on the 15-day disabled list July 2.
 He took dry swings in the cage before the July 20 game, then fielded grounders and threw the ball July 21.
-He hit off a tee July 22 and July 27.
-He took indoor batting practice July 30 and will likely begin a rehab assignment sometime during the week of Aug.
-4-10.
+He hit off a tee July 22 and July 27 and will do the same July 28.
+He will take batting practice on the field July 29 and July 31 and then go on a rehabilitation assignment.

 --RHP Mike Pelfrey (strained left groin, right elbow surgery in June 2014) went on the 15-day disabled list retroactive to May 2, and he was transferred to the 60-day DL on June 19.
 He began a rehab assignment with Triple-A Rochester on May 16.
 He returned from Rochester on May 28 after experiencing elbow soreness.
 He underwent surgery June 10 to clean up scar tissue in his right elbow that was causing pressure on his ulnar nerve.
-He began a throwing program in late July.
 He is expected to be out until at least mid-August.

 RHP Kevin Correia